StefanPetrick/animartrix/README.md

 # AnimARTrix

 by Stefan Petrick.
-High quality LED animations for your project.
+Cutting edge LED animations for your project.

 This is a Shader and 5D Coordinate Mapper made for realtime rendering of generative animations & artistic dynamic visuals.